 The restructuring plan communicated at the Group's Capital Markets Day (CMD) on November 8.
-2016 includes the consolidation of the operational footprint from 31 to 25 plants over the next three years, and ized niche with a strong entrepreneurial the organizational restructuring, including focus on innovation and fitment rates. the re-segmentation, of the business.
+2016 includes the consolidation of the operational footprint from 31 the organizational restructuring, including focus on innovation and fitment rates. the re-segmentation, of the business.

-The consolidation of the operational footprint began in December 2016 with the announcement of the proposed closure teams were put in place for the Powerof the Basildon plant in the United Kingdom.
+The consolidation of the operational footprint began in December 2016 with the of the Basildon plant in the United Kingdom.
 This may be completed by the end of Q3 of 2017.
 The restructuring of the manufacturing footprint is expected to Operational Headquarters improve the profitability of the Company by the elimination of site overhead and lower direct labor costs.